sixty-north/cosmic-ray/README.md

 The primary way of running `cosmic-ray` is by passing the `run` command-line argument.
-With this command you tell Cosmic Ray a) which module(s) you with to mutate and b) the location of the test suite.
+With this command you tell Cosmic Ray a) which module(s) you wish to mutate and b) the location of the test suite.
 For example, if you've a package named `allele` and if the `unittest` tests for the package are all under the directory `allele_tests`, you would run `cosmic-ray` like this: